boulund/tcup/docs/source/preparing_databases.rst

 .. note::
     All examples of commands below are for Linux environments.
-Slight changes to the displayed command might be required if working in a Windows environment.
+Slight changes to the displayed commands might be required if working in a Windows environment.

 Taxref DB